Abinaya890/Abinaya890/README.md

 - 👋 Hi, I’m Abi

-- 🌱 I’m currently learning Salesforce and Java
+- 🌱 I’m currently learning Salesforce
 - 💞️ “Looking forward to working for my dream and learning new skills to upgrade my knowledge in the IT field"